-ENGLISH COMP I 2133EN and 2133ENO ENGLISH COMPOSITION AND READING

-The study of composition and reading with emphasis on the structuring of the essay.
+ENGLISH COMP I 2133EN and 2133ENO\ ENGLISH COMPOSITION AND READING The study of composition and reading with emphasis on the structuring of the essay.
+Credit 3 hours

-ENGLISH COMP/LIT II 2243EN and 2243ENO ENGLISH COMPOSITION AND READING

-The writing of critical essays in connection with the study of fiction, poetry, and drama.
+ENGLISH COMP/LIT II 2243EN and 2243ENO\ ENGLISH COMPOSITION AND READING The writing of critical essays in connection with the study of fiction, poetry, and drama.
 Prerequisite: English 2133EN (or by permission of instructor)

-SPEECH 2043SP and 2043SPO FUNDAMENTALS OF SPEECH
+SPEECH 2043SP and 2043SPO\ FUNDAMENTALS OF SPEECH

 The study of the fundamental principles of effective oral communication.
-Attention is given to the selection, organization, and presentation of materials, ideas, concepts, etc.
+Attention is given to the selection, organization, and presentation of materials, ideas, concepts, etc. Credit 3 hours